All Rights Reserved

 I wobbled slightly as I carefully made my way down the huge, marble staircase leading from the front doors of our mansion to the driveway.
 The black stiletto heeled boots I wore were not material for staircases, as I was quickly learning.
 If I trip and die today…I blame you, Cara, I mentally berated my younger sister as I gripped the railing.

 What’s wrong with jeans?
 When did jeans and converse ever go out of style?
 I had asked her that morning, staring forlornly at my favorite jeans and black converse.
 She had been too irritated to even respond; simply shoving the leather ankle boots and tight-fitting white designer pants into my arms.
 Put them on, she had commanded before throwing a black turtleneck at my face.
 I sighed.
 She was right, of course.
 I had an eleven o’ clock appointment with my father’s lawyers.
 Converse didn’t exactly fit the bill, as she so impatiently explained so many times.

-He looked about nineteen or twenty.
+He looked about twenty or twenty-one.
 Tall and broad-shouldered, he looked down at me with an almost arrogant expression in his ocean-blue eyes.
 As I stared at him, it softened into something like surprise.